RickVenema/FAST-GBS-Snakemake/README.md

 # FAST-GBS Snakemake implementation

-A snakemake implementation of the FAST-GBS pipeline
+A snakemake implementation of the FAST-GBS pipeline.

 ## Introduction